Epimmigres/kiprendkoi/README.md

 }
 ```

+Then launch the WebApplication project with your Visual Studio.

+### Use a local SQL Server

+To do that, you can do a right click on the name of the database project in the solution explorer and press publish.
+A window will appear, you need to select Browse and then enter your server name and the name you want to give to your database then press the button « ok » to proceed.

+Your database will be created in the server you gave.
+You need then to change the connection string in the file `WebApplication/DataAccess/EfModels/kiprendkoiContext.cs` and in the function named «  protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder) ».
+Replace the Connection String with this new one : `"Data Source=<YOUR_SERVER>;Initial Catalog=<YOUR_DATABASE>;Trusted_Connection=True;Integrated Security=SSPI;"`
+Define the WebApplication project as the starting project, you can run now.

 ## Website

-KiPrendKoi is currently hosted on an Azure webserver and available on the following link:
+KiPrendKoi is currently hosted on an Azure Webserver and available on the following link:
 https://kiprendkoi.azurewebsites.net/